khusnetdinov/zae_bash/README.md

 - [Google Chrome](https://www.google.ru/chrome/browser/desktop/)
 - [Hex Fiend](http://ridiculousfish.com/hexfiend/)

+Need to finish instalation:

+- Manual setup fonts to Vim
+- Set background color for Iterm2

 # License

 ### This code is free to use under the terms of the MIT license.